carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 > ## Introduce the Data
 >
 > In this episode, we will continue from the `search.json` file, which we saved in an exercise from the previous episode.
-We will use one scene in the searching results as an example, and demontrate the data loading and visualization.
+We will use one scene in the searching results as an example, and demonstrate the data loading and visualization.
 >
 > If you have skipped the previous episode on data accessing, you can download the same raster data from the [data repository](ToDo: add link) of this lesson.
 {: .callout}

 ## Load a Raster and View Attributes

-In the previous episode, we did an excercise searching Sentinel-2 images, and then saved the searching results to `search.json`.
+In the previous episode, we did an exercise searching Sentinel-2 images, and then saved the searching results to `search.json`.
 This file contains the information on where and how to access the target images from a remote repository.
 We can use the function `pystac.ItemCollection.from_file()` to load the searching results as an `Item` list.

 ~~~